ElijahB09/Gundam-Displays/README.md

 # Gundam-Displays
-I wanna make my Gundams look cool with leds
+I wanna make my Gundams look cool with leds.
 Doing it in Go cause its neat